vectra-ai-research/derf/docs/comparison.md

 > Leonidas is a framework for executing attacker actions in the cloud.
 It provides a YAML-based format for defining cloud attacker tactics, techniques and procedures (TTPs) and their associated detection properties

-While The DeRF, Stratus Red Team and Leonidas all have similar goals, their implementations are considerable different.
+While The DeRF, Stratus Red Team and Leonidas all have similar goals, their implementations are considerably different.

 ### Leonidas
 - Leonidas is a [fully-fledged web application](https://github.com/FSecureLABS/leonidas/blob/master/docs/deploying-leonidas.md) you deploy in your AWS account using Terraform, and then a CodePipeline pipeline.